fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/Week 09.md

 Sequences are special functions that take sequential integers, indices, as the domain or input.

-Geometric sequence maps those indices to a series of ratios
+Geometric sequence takes a previous number and multiplies it by a common ratio.

 Arithmetic sequence involves a common difference.